mir701/lightning-process-builder-tutorial/create-apex-controller.md

 ---
 layout: module
-title: Module 3&#58; Create a new Lightning Process
+title: Module 3&#58; Create a New Lightning Process
 ---

 We are going to begin building a process to manage trip approvals in this org.
 We have a number of business  requirements we would like to implement in this process.
-All trips under $3000 are considered a small trip and should go through a specific process tied to that.
+All trips over $500 should go through a specific process tied to that.

 ## Process Goals
 - Trip request should be routed for approval